Kaiama L. Glover

 - Africana Studies

 A Regarded Self: “Caribbean Womanhood and the Ethics of Disorderly Being (forthcoming with Duke University Press).

 Haiti Unbound: A Spiralist Challenge to the Postcolonial Canon.
 Liverpool University Press, 2010.

 The Haiti Reader.
-Duke University Press (accepted for publication, in progress) [co-edited with Laurent Dubois, Nadève Ménard, Millery Polyné, and Chantelle Verna].
+Duke University Press (2020) [co-edited with Laurent Dubois, Nadève Ménard, Millery Polyné, and Chantelle Verna].

-Revisiting Marie Vieux Chauvet: Paradoxes of the Postcolonial Feminine, for Yale French Studies (accepted for publication, in progress) [co-edited with Alessandra Benedicty].
+Revisiting Marie Vieux Chauvet: Paradoxes of the Postcolonial Feminine, for Yale French Studies (2016) [co-edited with Alessandra Benedicty].